My GP Surgery Test Results

 Tests are rarely fun, but medical ones are necessary to help find out what’s wrong with you.
 My GP surgery requested I have a blood test and give them a stool sample to try and figure out what was going on with my digestive system.

 I’ve been experiencing problems with my digestive system for a number of years.
 But it’s been hard to tell what’s caused by my mental health problems and what’s caused by a physical health problem.
-After a year of almost constant acid reflux and heartburn though, I decided to do something about it.
+After a year of almost constant acid reflux and heartburn, I decided to do something about it.
 I couldn’t take the constant pain anymore.
+So I made an appointment to see my GP.

 “After a year of almost constant acid reflux and heartburn, I decided to do something about it.”